jamesfmackenzie/jamesfmackenzie.github.io/_posts/2016-10-17-installing-hugin-and-panotools-on-windows.md

 title: Installing Hugin and Panotools on Windows
 date: '2016-10-17 20:36:00'
 summary: Hugin and Panotools are two hugely useful tools for image stitching and panorama processing in general ...
-tags: [How To, Photography, VR Photography]
+tags: [How To, Photography, Posts, VR Photography]
 ---

 <a href="http://hugin.sourceforge.net/" target="_blank">Hugin</a> and <a href="http://panotools.sourceforge.net/" target="_blank">Panotools</a> are two hugely useful tools for image stitching and panorama processing in general.